goemonjs/goemon/README.md

-﻿# Boilerplate for express+react+TypeScript development
+﻿# Boilerplate for Express+React+Redux+TypeScript development
-A Boilerplate for express+react+redux+TypeScript development with Node.js.
+A Boilerplate for  Express+React+Redux+TypeScript development with Node.js.
-You can use Visual Studio Code for debug the code.
+This boilerplate supports Visual Studio Code and Chrome for debugging.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)